 As a result of the success of the HPIDS contract, a new contract was established in 2016 at the Department of Information Resources (DIR) and renamed to reflect the original basemap program that began in 1995.
 The Texas Strategic Mapping (StratMap) Contract was expanded from geographic data products to a variety of GIS offerings such as software, services, and pre-spec geographic data.

-While our structure and activities have evolved, the original charge of maintaining, creating and facilitating the acquisition of up-to-date geographic data available for the public of Texas is still the foundation of the StratMap Program.
+Although our structure and activities have evolved, the original charge of maintaining, creating and facilitating the acquisition of up-to-date geographic data available for the public of Texas is still the foundation of the StratMap Program.

 While the StratMap Program is active in acquiring new Orthoimagery and Elevation data today, relevant Hydrography, Political Boundaries, Transportation, and Soils layers are maintained by outside agencies but still available through the TNRIS Data Catalog.